withoutboats/configure/README.md

 ### The default source

 By default, `configure` provides a source of configuration that users can rely on.
+Users can use this source using the `use_default_config!` macro at the beginning of their main function.
 The default source is targeted at network services, and may not be appropriate to all other domains.

 It works like this: